shub39/biometric-attendance/README.md

-# Attendance system with raspberry pi 4
+## Biometric Attendance system with raspberry pi 4
-Finally found a way to collect and store student data and show them while taking attendance
+A simple attendance system with raspberry pi 4 and fingerprint scanners. currently it can enroll new students, take attendance and store the data in a csv file.

 # Current Module Requirements
 <a href="https://pypi.org/project/pyfingerprint/">Pyfingerprint Module</a>